Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 (1) Measures outside the company

-- We try to reduce the number of guests as much as possible, but when we have guests, we ask them to take temperature measurements, sanitize hands with alcohol, and wear masks.
+- When we have guests, we ask them to take temperature measurements, sanitize hands with alcohol, and wear masks.

 - We only visit medical institutions that permit us to visit after taking infection prevention measures and carry out the minimum activities.
 We are also utilizing methods such as online interviews through a web conference system.